ubicucsd/bootcamp_18_19/6_Alignment.md

 I made a fake fasta of sequences that need to be codon aligned over at ```/srv/Python2/not_codon_aligned.fasta```.
 I will number the issues that need to be solved to get a codon alignment in order to keep things organized:

 **HINT:** Test your code after every step.
-We are but mortals and will make mistakes, being a good coder means making fewer mistakes but more importantly it means being good at finding mistakes.
+We are but mortals and will make mistakes; being a good coder means making fewer mistakes but more importantly it means being good at finding mistakes.
 Even if you do not finish all the steps, I think all of them are good ways to practice python and teach different important aspects of the language.

 1. Make ```codon_align.py``` and import the sequences from ```/srv/Python2/not_codon_aligned.fasta``` the way it was shown in part 5.